skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 imitation of Endo.
 He mostly ends up just thrashing around and making a fool of himself.
 He's like a kid who has just walked out of his first martial art movie and has decided he's Bruce Lee.
 He spends most of the fight on his butt.
-Eomer instructs him to keep out of the fight next time.
+Eomier instructs him to keep out of the fight next time.

 The party continues east.
 Several times throughout the trip they see Garret scanning the horizon through a spyglass, looking at it through the wrong end.
 They have written Garret off as an idiot by this point, so they let it slide without comment.
-Eventually this gets on Eomer's nerves and he tries to show Garret how to use a spyglass.
+Eventually this gets on Eomier's nerves and he tries to show Garret how to use a spyglass.

 Garret explains that this is how the Magus Archives can be seen.
 Up